 Looking for inspiration?

-Here are a few links to building tips and fairy gardens that have been created by crafters across the country that you can use as inspiration before coming to one of our retail locations to take the next step by buying your own fairy garden soil, flowers, and accessories.
+Here are some links to building tips and fairy gardens created by crafters across the country.
+You can use these as inspiration before coming to one of our retail locations to buy your own fairy garden soil, flowers, and accessories.

 - 25 Best Miniature Fairy Garden Ideas To Beautify Your Backyard from TrulyGeeky